analyserdmz/Pygeon/README.md

 - Seamless support for any target domain with minimum configuration.
 - Implement a clever way to also proxy other domains/subdomains included in page links or form posts (eg. when the login form has another subdomain in its action).

+## Why the name "Pygeon"

+It comes from the combination of Python and Pigeon.
+Historically, pigeons have been used as messengers capable of reliably carrying important information across great distances.
+In covert operations, they acted as unassuming spies, bridging gaps and breaking barriers.
+This mirrors the software's core functionality to act as a middleman, ferrying data discreetly between a client and a server, much like a pigeon would carry messages.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.